- What type of stud finder are you looking for?

 An alternative to the Zircon is the Franklin 710 Prosensor.

-The Tavool TH250 is your go-to if you’re working on a tight budget.
+The Tavool TH250 is your go-to if you’re working on a tight budget and want an ideal tool for occasional and casual use while maintaining all the necessary components.

 If you want to take stud detection to the limit, then look no further than the Bosch D-Tect150.

 This Bosch stud finder is a powerhouse of a tool that is advanced and offers superior scanning through almost any material.
+The only drawback would be the ludicrous price tag.

-Stud finders are very convenient and are constantly being developed, and so is your tool repertoire and knowledge.
+Stud finders are convenient and are constantly being developed, and so is your tool repertoire and knowledge.

-Bosch D-Tect150 review
+Bosch D-Tect150

 - Can scan as deep as 6 inches on different materials.